FelixMalfait/star-history/public/blog/ai-for-postgres.md

-# Star History Monthly | Open-source AI Extensions for Postgres
+# Issue History Monthly | Open-source AI Extensions for Postgres

 Postgres was named the most popular database by the [2023 Stack Overflow Developer Survey](https://survey.stackoverflow.co/2023/#technology), taking over the crown from MySQL.
 Why, you ask?
 We believe that a major factor comes down to Postgres [extensions](https://www.postgresql.org/docs/current/sql-createextension.html).
 Thanks to the extensible architecture and the fact that it's still a community-owned project, the Postgres ecosystem has been nothing but thriving lately.